 Nutrition Facts Panel - A Valuable Marketing Tool

 As this example illustrates, the introduction of the Nutrition Facts Panel has made targeting the nutritional values an essential aspect in developing and marketing a new food or beverage product.

 There are nutrition facts software packages for purchase, but there are many free online tools available to make estimates of the nutritional content based on a product's recipe.
 A valuable site is www.nutritiondata.com.

 Use a Professional before Printing Your Packaging

 Nutritional Facts Labels are an important part of your food & beverage packaging and critical in 2 areas.

-(1) Consumers - Consumers trust that the nutrition facts panel is accurate; consumers use this information when making their food and beverage selections.
-Trust is part of brand imaging and this is not the area to scrimp; once you lose consumer trust is almost impossible to recapture it.
+- Consumers - Consumers trust that the nutrition facts panel is accurate; consumers use this information when making their food and beverage selections.
+Trust is part of brand imaging, and this is not the area to scrimp; once you lose consumer trust is almost impossible to recapture it.

-(2) Regulatory agencies - both state and federal occasionally select random foods products from the retail supermarket shelves and analyze them for accurate nutritional labeling.
+- Regulatory Agencies - both state and federal occasionally select random foods products from the retail supermarket shelves and analyze them for accurate nutritional labeling.
 These same authorities also respond to consumer complaints about nutrition labeling and will use your nutrition facts panel in the investigation.
-Read the KIND Bar story for an example of how important accurate labeling is.

 Once a final recipe has been approved it is best to have a professional prepare the Nutrition Facts Panel, create a compliant ingredient list and declare any allergens that may exist.
 They can handle sending all of this information directly to your packaging designer or packaging supplier.